jundalisay/spblist/content/en/research/marx/capital/chapter-3/section-1.md

 1 ton of iron = 2 ounces of gold expresses the value of iron to society.
 We do not need this equation to be linked in the chain of equations* that express the values of all other commodities because gold now has the character of money.

-> *Superphysics note:  This is fundamentally different from the Economic Table of the Physiocrats which traces the chain of values of any commodity
+{{< n n="This is fundamentally different from the Economic Table of the Physiocrats which traces the chain of values of any commodity" >}}

 <!-- The general form of relative value has resumed its original shape of simple or isolated relative value.
 On the other hand, the expanded expression of relative value, the endless series of equations, has now become the form peculiar to the relative value of the money-commodity.
 The series itself, too, is now given, and has social recognition in the prices of actual commodities.
 We have only to read the quotations of a price-list backwards, to find the magnitude of the value of money expressed in all sorts of commodities. -->